 In late 2007, Sunrise Church became “one church in three locations” by merging with Rock of Life Church, Montclair, and Westpark Baptist Church, Ontario.
 In the next few years, three additional campuses were added: Mission in Rialto, East Valley in Beaumont/Banning, and High Desert in Victorville.

 Over the years, God has added to our numbers and countless people have found Christ.
-As of 2012, over 5,000 people attend Sunrise, even as the church looks to expand further to open new locations.
-From the very beginning, we gave praise to God alone for what He has done, and we eagerly await what He will do in the days ahead.
+As of 2012, over 5,000 people have attended Sunrise.
+The church looks to expand further to hopefully open new locations.

 Read Our Purpose